Bahcee1/Order-report-visualization-on-Lookerstudio/README.md

 # PRODUCT'S ORDER REPORT

 # Data processing
+The Data is an order dataset consisting of 21 columns and 9994 rows.
+Data was sourced from kaggle, data cleaning and data engineering was done on excel, calculated columns and visualization were done on google lookerstudio.

+# Insights and recommendations
 ### 1. **Sales and Profit by Category**:
    **Insight**: The top-performing product category is Technology with over 50% of total profits and least discount (about 15% of total discount).
 Furniture category made about 32% of total sales but with about 6% of total profits which is as a result of high discounts and/or high costs.
    - **Recommendation**: Focus on improving the profitability of high-selling, low-margin products by revisiting pricing strategies, negotiating supplier costs, or reducing discounts.